Banana Chocolate Chip Breakfast Cookies

 - 2 large ripe bananas, mashed (about 1 cup)

 - 1/3 cup (60g) dark or semi-sweet chocolate chips

-Preheat oven to 325F degrees.
-Line large cookie sheet with parchment paper or a silicone baking mat.
+- Preheat oven to 325°F (163°C).
+Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

-*You may use your favorite peanut butter (or soy nut butter, sunflower seed butter) instead of almond butter.
+- You can use your favorite peanut butter (or soy nut butter, sunflower seed butter) instead of almond butter.
 For peanut butter: Homemade honey roasted, creamy, crunchy, natural (non-oily) or non-natural are all OK.

 Q: What do you listen to when you run/workout?

 When I run outside, I don’t listen to any music.
 But during these cold winter months when it’s dipping below 20 degrees (last week it was 5), I hit the treadmill.
 And when I’m on the hamster wheel, I need some tunes to stay sane.